 I’ve been truncating my manuscript which is an English translation of Wong Jing’s 2011 tell-all.
-I changed the format of the book by having most of his words reconfigured as third person narration.
-This allowed me to put in my own insights and research into what would have otherwise been a fairly skimpy book (i.e. Jing could have done with having less photos and more words).
+I changed the format of his memoir by having most of his words reconfigured as third person narration.
+This allowed me to put in my own insights and research into what would’ve otherwise been a fairly skimpy book (i.e. his book consisted of 246 pages with many photos peppered throughout).
 My problem is that literary agents and publishers have a strict policy about how many words that you can have – something which can only be adjustable depending on the popularity of the subject matter.
 I didn’t want to completely get rid of chapters and passages in general, so this blog has essentially been a dumping ground for them.
 In this instance, this article is going to be a depot for what was going to be the third chapter: Jing’s years working for TVB – the Hong Kong equivalent to The Beeb (i.e. BBC).
 As for the cover and the rest of the photos, The Romancing Star II (1988) is loosely based on Jing’s TVB tenure.
 Personally, I thought the movie was funnier than 30 Rock.
 I should note that I even truncated this chapter since Jing spoke too much about being a TV critic than a TV creator.

 Chung is both serious and sincere.
 Jing regards him as a respectable predecessor to himself.
 This is why Jing felt honoured that Young Gambling God had finally fulfilled his wish to direct Chung.
 Back to 1975, Wong Tin-Lam wanted to introduce Jing to Chung because Chung made something of himself by graduating from Oklahoma Baptist University (with a Bachelor of Arts in Speech and Drama) and the Yale School of Drama (earning a Master’s Degree in Fine Arts).
 Jing got mixed signals since he previously wanted to study film in England, but his father said: “Stay here to observe and you will learn the craft of the overseas.”